murtoM/KivaKeli/README.md

 A messy hackjob of java project done as a exercise for Turku University of Applied Sciences Java introductory course.

+The class is supposed to print weather information.

 ## Running
 ```
 Käyttö: KivaKeli [komentorivioptiot...]